Contributing Writer

 Zippers are also a crucial element of a winter coat.
 They usually have the primary function of fastening the front of the jacket.
 Many of the winter coats we tested have a double-ended zipper along the front, so you can zip up quickly and to your desired fastened length.
 Double zippers allow for versatility.
 Unzip the bottom for more freedom of movement, and adjust the top for temperature control or to access your essentials.
 Having two zippers can also unlock stylish potential, allowing you to create chic high-low hemlines.
 With the multitude of features in winter jackets, you’ll want to decide what is most important to you.

-TNF’s Arctic Parka boasts a faux removable hood and double zippers, which are great elements to help customize the style and how you wear your winter jacket.
+The North Face Arctic Parka boasts a faux removable hood and double zippers, which are great elements to help customize the style and how you wear your winter jacket.
 The Outdoor Research Stormcraft Down Parka has a multitude of pockets both on the exterior and interior of the coat, allowing for optimal areas to store your things.
-Arc’terx Thorium Hoody is straightforward, with two external pockets, a double zipper, and a toggle to tighten your hood, but it doesn’t add any additional flair to keep the overall jacket weight low.
+The Arc’terx Thorium Hoody is straightforward, with two external pockets, a double zipper, and a toggle to tighten your hood, but it doesn’t add any additional flair to keep the overall jacket weight low.

 The North Face Triple C Parka